 Different leg press machines can vary in the angle and position of the seat and sled, which alters the muscle activation patterns and can reduce or increase stress on the knee and hip joints.
 A biomechanical analysis helps in selecting a machine that aligns with individual biomechanics for optimal muscle engagement and reduced injury risk.

-Can You Provide Examples of How Leg Press Machines Have Helped in Fitness or Rehabilitation?
+How can Leg Press Machines Help in Fitness or Rehabilitation?

 A case study found on the National Center for Biotechnology Information website has shown that leg press machines can be instrumental in rehabilitation programs for the treatment of knee osteoarthritis [1].
 They also contribute to overall fitness by enabling high-intensity leg workouts with a focus on quadriceps, hamstrings, and glutes.